alec-djinn/aMoF/README.md

 ##Disclaimer
-Since I am not a professional programmers you may find the code structure "not conventional", you are free to comment on it and suggest improvements.
+Since I am not a professional programmer you may find the code structure "not conventional", you are free to comment on it and suggest improvements.

 ##Overview and How-To-Use info